-So teachers have something of a problem in deciding whether to use the scientific language of physics as they talk about the SI units of mass (kg), or whether to carry on talking about the 'weights' of objects in kilograms and - in everyday language pretend that kilograms are units of weight.
-Many teachers talk of 'heaviness' to avoid using the word 'weight', and do indeed ask children to 'compare masses'.
-In Geometry, Measurement and Statistics 1 we recommend that you follow common everyday language use.
-In the subsequent Geometry, Measurement and Statistics teaching resource Handbooks, the term 'mass' is used throughout in relation to its related units of measure: grams and kilograms.
+So teachers have something of a problem in deciding whether to use the scientific language of physics as they talk about the SI units of mass (kg), or whether to carry on talking about the 'weights' of objects in kilograms and - in everyday language - pretend that kilograms are units of weight.
+Many teachers talk of 'heaviness' to avoid using the word 'weight', and do indeed ask children to 'compare masses'; we recommend that you follow common everyday language use until children address 'mass' and 'weight' in their science lessons.